p-adic interpolation of automorphic periods for GL(2): Introduction

-The second aim of this work is to extend the construction of the elements $\mathfrak{L}_{\pp}(\pi', K) \in \mathcal{O}[[X]]$ for Theorem \ref{ninterpolation} to the dichotomous setting of $k=1$ where the root number $\epsilon(1/2, \pi \times \Omega)$ is generically equal to $-1$ as $\Omega$ varies over the finite order class characters factoring through the profinite group $X = \varprojlim_n X_n$.
-That is, since the central values $L(1/2, \pi \times \Omega)$ in this setting vanish as by the symmetric functional equation $(\ref{sdfe})$, we propose to construct a $p$-adic interpolation series for the central first derivative values $L'(1/2, \pi \times \Omega)$, where the issue of defining suitable periods is a subtler problem.
-Such an extension is not a priori obvious, nor does it appear to be given elsewhere in the literature.
-Our construction here depends in a crucial way on the those given in the work of Yuan-Zhang-Zhang \cite{YZZ}.
-To state our main result for this second part, we shall first need to describe the central derivative formula of \cite[Theorem 1.2]{YZZ} (see Corollary \ref{YZZi} below).
-Let us remark here that the proof of this result given in \cite{YZZ} is not merely a extension of the theorem of Gross-Zagier \cite{GZ} to the setting of totally real number fields, but rather an important conceptual work that reformulates the problem in the purely representation theoretic terms of the theta correspondence that was exploited by Waldspurger \cite{Wa} and predecessors.
-Let us for now give a preliminary sketch of their result, starting with the realization $\pi_A$ of the Jacquet-Langlands transfer $\pi'$ of $\pi$ given in \cite[$\S 3$]{YZZ} for our $k=1$ setting.
+The second aim of this work is to extend the construction of the elements $\mathfrak{L}_{\pp}(\pi', K) \in \mathcal{O}[[X]]$ for Theorem \ref{ninterpolation} to the dichotomous setting of $k=1$ on the generic root number, i.e.~so that $\epsilon(1/2, \pi \times \Omega) = -1$ for all but finitely many ring class characters $\Omega$ factoring through the profinite group $X = \varprojlim_n X_n$.
+Since the central values $L(1/2, \pi \times \Omega)$ in this setting vanish as by the symmetric functional equation $(\ref{sdfe})$, we propose to construct a $p$-adic interpolation series for the central first derivative values $L'(1/2, \pi \times \Omega)$, where the issue of defining suitable periods is a subtler problem.
+Our construction here depends in a crucial way on the those given implicitly in the work of Yuan-Zhang-Zhang \cite{YZZ}.
+To state our main result for this second part, we shall first need to describe the central derivative formula of \cite[Theorem 1.2]{YZZ} (Theorem \ref{YZZ} below).
+Let us for now give a preliminary sketch of their result, saving details for later.

+Let $A$ be a principally polarized abelian variety of $\GL$-type parametrized by a quaternionic Shimura curve $M = \lbrace M_H \rbrace_H$ defined over $F$.
+Thus, $A$ is defined over $F$, the endomorphism algebra $\End^0(A) = \End(A) \otimes {\QQ}$ defines a number field $L$ of degree equal to the dimension of $A$, and there exists a nonconstant morphism $M_H \longrightarrow A$ for $H$ some compact open subgroup of the unit group defined by $\widehat{\BB}^{\times}$.
+Here, $\BB$ is the ambient quaternion algebra defined over $F$ associated to the Shimura curve $M$, which is ramified at each of the real places of $F$ except for one fixed place $\tau$, as well as each of the places dividing the inert level $\NN^{-}$.
+Hence, we can and do fix an embedding of $K$ into $\BB$.
+Writing $J_H$ to denote the Jacobian of the curve $M_H$, we consider the space defined by